jcpeeps/RuDASA-2024/markdown/resources/resource/portal/emergency-medicine.md

 [Emergency Medicine for the Western Cape manual](http://www.emct.info/em-guidance.html): an excellent South African / DOH based manual that used to be available as printed copies

 For all your posters / algorithms: The Resuscitation council of South Africa make them available for free (but you have to go and fetch).
-Or you can download and print.
-[Download Here](https://resus.co.za/subpages/RCSA_Information/Resources/Algorithms.html)
+Or you can [download and print here](https://resus.co.za/subpages/RCSA_Information/Resources/Algorithms.html)

 [SATS Triage manual](https://emssa.org.za/special-interest-groups/the-south-african-triage-scale-sats/)

 ## Reading material / Tutorials / Webinars / Additional resources

 * [Emergency Medicine Cape Town YouTube Channel](https://www.youtube.com/channel/UCDP5VfSnQ3AB1xgPbMUTniw), Excellent set of teaching videos including how to insert an ICD, surturing techniques, intubation, shoulder relocation and much more.
-You can also see there website [here](http://www.emct.info/).
+You can also see their website [here](http://www.emct.info/).

 * [Primary management of burn injuries](https://safpj.co.za/index.php/safpj/article/view/5202/6319)